-Lemurs are social animals, usually living in family groups of 10-20 females.
+Lemurs are highly social animals.
 Since females are dominant, male lemurs generally migrate into other groups or form groups with other bachelors.
 To keep warm, ring-tailed lemurs often huddle together or sunbathe while sitting upright.
 Ring-tailed lemurs, like all other lemur species, possess special scent glands which they use to mark their territory.
 Males perform a unique scent marking behavior called “spur marking.”
 These lemurs are extremely vocal and use numerous calls to communicate with one another.
 During breeding season (mid-April to mid-May), female lemurs stagger their receptivity to males, thereby reducing the competition for male attention.
 The responsibility of rearing infants falls primarily on the mother’s shoulders, as male involvement is limited, although the entire troop (regardless of age or sex) may participate in caring for their young together.

 Distribution: Forests and shrubland of south-eastern Madagascar

 Diet in the Wild: Leaves, flowers, insects, fruit and occasionally small vertebrates

 Diet at Caldwell Zoo: Monkey chow with varied fruits, vegetables and greens

 Threats: Habitat loss to forest burning and livestock overgrazing, hunting, and increased drought frequency in southern Madagascar.

 Ring-tailed lemurs live in social groups, which may include as few as 3 lemurs or as many as 25 lemurs.